ryanirilli/andrew-website/README.md

 yarn start
 ```

-go to http://localhost:3000 in your browser
+The startup script should open your browser but if it doesn't, open your browser and go to http://localhost:3000